 According to contract law, a tenant is obligated to pay for the full term of a lease agreement, unless the lease has a clause allowing the tenant to end the tenancy early.
 However, tenants are allowed to sub-let or assign a lease to someone else, unless the lease prohibits it.
 As well, a landlord could choose to work out an agreement with the tenant, such as requiring rent payments until the unit is re-rented.

-What Are The Duties Of The Condominium Association Or Board Of Directors?
+What Are The Duties Of The Condominium Corporation Or Board Of Directors?

-The Condominium Association/Board has several duties and responsibilities.
+The Condominium Corporation/Board has several duties and responsibilities.
 They are responsible for the day-to-day operation of the complex, as well as long term planning.
-The association is supposed to oversee what is happening in the complex, and make sure that owners adhere to the rules and regulations.
+The Corporation is supposed to oversee what is happening in the complex, and make sure that owners adhere to the rules and regulations.

 For instance, the bylaws may prohibit items that may be stored or kept on a balcony or patio.
-The condo association would be in charge of addressing issues that arise.
+The Condo Corporation would be in charge of addressing issues that arise.

-A good Condo Association is fundamental to maintaining your condominium´s value.
+A good Condo Corporation is fundamental to maintaining your condominium´s value.
 It is certainly preferable to have a professionally managed complex.

 Can A Condo Board Evict An Owner Alberta?